routedo/junos-ztp-example/README.md

 ###### ztpExample.py
 	This file contains the following examples:
 	# template_loader(cvs_file)
-		This function generates a Juniper configuration file using jinja2 templates The code for this function is located in a file named ztpRender.py.
+		This function generates a Juniper configuration file using jinja2 templates.
+		The code for this function is located in a file named ztpRender.py.

 	# dhcp_loader(cvs_file, dhcp_conf_dest)
-		This function generates an updated dhcpd.conf file using jinja2 templates The code for this function is located in a file named ztpRender.py.
+		This function generates an updated dhcpd.conf file using jinja2 templates.
+		The code for this function is located in a file named ztpRender.py.

 # License